ratwolfzero/hopalong_python/README.md

 - a = p, b = p, c = 0

 Where p is a parameter.

-Instead, you will observe high-density cycles, characterized by a relatively small number of points being hit repeatedly.
-In these cases, the system appears to settle into a periodic orbit, where the density of hits sums to the total number of iterations, provided there will be no outliers or other abnormalties.
-This is also a ideal use case to apply the extended version of the programm with hit count statistics.
+Instead, you may observe high-density cycles, characterized by a relatively small number of points being hit repeatedly.
+This suggests that in these cases, the system may settle into a periodic orbit, where the density of hits sums to the total number of iterations, assuming no outliers or other anomalies.
+This scenario is an ideal use case for the extended version of the program with hit count statistics.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)